 One great way to do this is by having a look around Selly Manor and Cottage Gardens, a historical building made up of strong oak beams that dates back to the 1300’s.

 Another great historical building is the Bournville Rest House, located in the centre of Bournville Village Green, it is now home to the carillon shop and visitor centre.
 In this central landscape you can relax in its peaceful park surroundings and gather information about the carillon.

-Or why not have a walk around the Rowheath lake on a cold wintery morning or evening, with the Rowheath Pavilion only minutes away to enjoy a hot cup of tea after in it’s community café.
-This year the Pavilion has a Christmas Farmers’ Market on Monday 22nd December from 10am – 4pm.
-There is an indoor gift fayre along with plenty of live music, as well as an appearance from Santa, to get you in the festive mood.
+Or why not have a walk around the Rowheath lake on a cold wintery morning or evening, with the Rowheath Pavilion only minutes away to enjoy a hot cup of tea after in its community café.